benjaminion/upgrading-ethereum-book/src/book.md

 This is a book for those who want to understand Ethereum&nbsp;2.0 &ndash; Ethereum on proof of stake &ndash; at a technical level.
 What does it do?
 How does it work?
 Why is it like this?

 Who am I writing for?
 For people like me!
 People who enjoy understanding how things work.
 But more than that, who like to know _why_ things are the way they are.
+This is not intended to be an academic work; I am more interested in insight than in rigour.
+But I try to link out to relevant academic papers and formal analyses where relevant.

 Although I am an Ethereum staker and an Ethereum user, I am not writing primarily for stakers or users here.
 Some of the generic material on [Staking](/appendices/staking/) may be relevant (once I have written it), but you will find better help in places like the excellent [EthStaker](https://ethstaker.cc/) community.